withastro/docs/src/pages/en/core-concepts/endpoints.md

 Be sure to [enable SSR](http://localhost:3001/en/guides/server-side-rendering/#enabling-ssr-in-your-project) before trying these examples.
 :::

-Endpoints can now access `params` without exporting `getStaticPaths`, and they can return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, allowing you to set status codes and headers:
+Endpoints can access `params` without exporting `getStaticPaths`, and they can return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, allowing you to set status codes and headers:

 ```js title="src/pages/[id].json.js"
 import { getProduct } from '../db';